ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 ### finalize

-To catch the end of an observable lifetime we need to keep an eye there, that what `finalize` do, is called upon observable completion (complete notification)
+To monitor the end of an observable's lifecycle, you can use the `finalize` operator.
+It gets triggered when the observable completes.

 It is usually used to perform some cleanup operations, stop the loading animation, or debug the memory, for example, add a log statement to ensure that the observable is complete and doesn't stuck in the memory 🥲.
 Before starting with map operators, my advise

+---

+Sometimes, you need to fetch some data with every incoming event, say from the backend server.
+There are a few methods to do this.

 ### switchMap

-Sometimes we need to call a backend server to fetch some data on every emission, we've a few methods to accomplish that.

-Like a normal `map` but its function argument -project function- has to return an observable, we call it inner observable.
-When an event comes through it'll create a subscription from the inner observable and hold that pending till the inner observable completes.
-If a new event comes through while the previous inner observable hasn't yet been completed then `switchMap` will cancel that observable and subscribe to the new one.
+Like a regular map, the `switchMap` operator uses a project function that returns an observable -its first argument-, known as the inner observable.
+When an event occurs, `switchMap` subscribes to this inner observable, creating a subscription that lasts until the inner observable completes.
+If a new event arrives before the previous inner observable completes, switchMap cancels the existing subscription and starts a new one.
+In other words, it _switches_\* to a new subscription.

 ```ts
 const source$ = from([1, 2, 3, 4, 5]);